 He said Pakistan and Iran share decades-old fraternal ties and Islamabad views its relations with Tehran with great respect and esteem.

-Ambassador Moghadam appreciated Pakistan’s positive and constructive role in efforts aimed at reducing tensions and promoting dialogue.
+Ambassador Moghadam appreciated Pakistan’s positive and constructive role in efforts to reduce tensions and promote dialogue.

-Chief Commissioner Islamabad, Inspector General of Islamabad Police, and the Deputy Commissioner Islamabad were also present during the meeting.
+The Chief Commissioner of Islamabad, the Inspector General of Islamabad Police, and the Deputy Commissioner of Islamabad were also present at the meeting.

 Security in Islamabad has been tightened ahead of the expected arrival of foreign delegations, with the Red Zone closed for traffic and alternate routes announced for residents.